 This is definitely important, thank you for your comment.
 We have added additional details about the signal source, and how it is measured with the scope.
 The highlighted sections have been added, and we also added a figure to better show the ideal and measured signals.
 The scope is the sensing component, and there is no demodulation done in this work.
 Details are expanded in Section IV.1 (blue highlighted sections have been added):

 We use a Rohde & Schwarz MXO5 oscilloscope with two waveform generators, as shown in Fig. 3.
 The function generators in this scope output predefined waveforms at 625 Msample/s, while its arbitrary waveform generators output user-defined waveforms with rates up to 312.5 Msample/s.
 We generated a signal sequence using MATLAB and uploaded it to the arbitrary waveform generator.
-The signal was captured by using one of the input channels (8 channels) with input impedance that can be set to either 50 Ω or 1 MΩAn example of 30 chips of a 25 MHz m-sequence signal are shown in Fig. 3.
+The signal was captured by using one of the input channels (8 channels) with input impedance that can be set to either 50 Ω or 1 MΩ.
+An example of 30 chips of a 25 MHz m-sequence signal are shown in Fig. 3.
 The theoretical and measured values (using a direct connection between generator and scope) are compared.

 Fig 3.
 First 30 chips of the 25 MHz m-sequence comparing the ideal (theoretical) and measured (generated) time domain values.